NiviDevs/plant-leaf-disease-classifier/README.md

 jupyter lab
 ```

-Open `THEGOAT.ipynb` and run cells sequentially to:
+Open `MAINBOOK.ipynb` and run cells sequentially to:

 * Load data
 * Define the model